Thanks to the explosion of social media over the past 15 years, children’s birthday parties have reached a whole new level of “wow”!

 - We need to have _____ because so-and-so’s party had ________.

 - Will I look like a bad parent if I don’t have a party for my child every year?

 As you set out to plan your kiddos’ birthday party, I beg you to stop worrying or even wondering what anyone else might think of your party.

 I also encourage you to plan your party with no intention of sharing any pictures on social media.

 You might be surprised how different your decisions are when you aren’t concerned about creating a Pinterest-perfect party or pleasing everyone on your guest list!

-After all, we need some jaw-dropping inspiration when we search Pinterest for birthday party ideas! 🙂
+If you love planning, preparing for, and executing big birthday parties… then don’t let me stop you!
+After all, we need some jaw-dropping inspiration when we search Pinterest for birthday party ideas!

-However, if kids’ birthday parties are a source of stress, if they create a financial burden for your family, or if you get the sense that many of your kids’ birthday plans are actually YOUR attempt to “prove yourself” or “put on a good front” for other guests or social media, I would highly encourage you to take a step back and utilize a few of my tips to SIMPLIFY kids’ birthday parties!
+However, if kids’ birthday parties are a source of stress, if they create a financial burden for your family, or if your kids’ birthday plans are an attempt to “prove yourself” to other guests or social media, I encourage you to utilize a few of my tips and SIMPLIFY things a bit!

 That’s one vote for Clara — and another vote for me too!